 Rosy Barb - female

-Difficult to tell when they are young, but as they get older the male becomes redder and more slender.
+These fish are difficult to sex when they are young.
+As they get older, the male becomes redder and more slender.
 The female remains smaller in general.

 Breeding / Reproduction

 The Rosy Barb is moderately easy to breed and become sexually mature when they have attained a size of 2.5 inches (6 cm).
 Select breeding pairs from the school that have excellent markings and strong color.
-They are egg layers that scatters their eggs rather than having a specific breeding site.
+These egg layers scatter their eggs rather than using a specific breeding site.
 The eggs are adhesive and will fall to the substrate.

-These fish can spawn in a 5 to 10 gallon breeding tank with shallow water just a few inches deep, and a temperature between 73 - 77° F (22 - 25° C).
+These fish can spawn in a 5 to 10-gallon breeding tank with shallow water that is just a few inches deep and a temperature between 73 and 77° F (22 and 25° C).
 Use a coarse gravel on the bottom or a divider that allows the eggs to pass through to protect them.
 Put one male and two females in the breeding tank.
 The spawn is preceded with mock matings and courting, and then several hundred eggs will be laid.
-After the spawn, remove the parents as they will eat the eggs it they can reach them.
+After the spawn, remove the parents as they will eat the eggs if they can reach them.

 The eggs will hatch in about 30 hours.
-Free swimming fry can be fed infusoria, a liquid fry food, or newly hatched baby brine at least three times a day.
-Pay close attention when feeding, as foods if uneaten can quickly foul the water.
-The fry will require clean water to survive.
-See the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
-Also see Fish Food for Fry for information about types of foods for raising the young.
+Free-swimming fry should be fed infusoria, a liquid fry food, or newly hatched baby brine at least 3 times a day.
+Pay close attention when feeding as uneaten foods can quickly foul the water, and the fry require clean water to survive.
+See the description of breeding techniques in Breeding Freshwater Fish: Barbs.
+Also, see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Easy

-Rosy Barbs are extremely hardy so disease is not usually a problem in a well maintained aquarium.
+Rosy Barbs are extremely hardy, so disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
 Anything you add to your tank can also bring disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-The Rosy Barb is readily available in pet stores and online, and is reasonably priced.
-Females are generally less than males.
+The Rosy Barb is reasonably affordable and readily available in pet stores and online.
+Females are generally less expensive than males.